Baked Polenta with Mushrooms and Smoked Gouda

 2 tsp.
 Olive oil

-1 large White onions (diced)
+1 large White or yellow onions (diced)

-1 lb Crimini mushrooms (quartered)
+1 lb Crimini mushrooms (thinly sliced)

 1/4 tsp., ground Dried tarragon